 There’s still a place for inexpensive finds from time to time, explains Franch.“Inexpensive options are also a great way to test out a new trend before investing,” he says.
 Not sure you want to invest in a puffer?
-Franch loves packable down puffers which can be found for less than $80, like the Uniqlo’s ultra light compact down jacket or the light puffer from Core Life at Hudson’s Bay.
+Franch loves packable down puffers which can be found for less than $80, like the Uniqlo’s ultra light compact down jacket.

 Shop the sales